nvsnkv/NVs.OccupancySensor/readme.md

 Nothing special here - either build it using `dotnet build` or `docker build`.
 The example for Docker can be found below.

 ### Quick Setup
-1. Build application
+1. Build application;
-1. Update a few required settings
+1. Update a few required settings:
-    1. Ensure `CV:Capture:Source` is set to the proper source
+    1. Ensure `CV:Capture:Source` is set to the proper source;
-    2. Ensure MQTT settings are correct
+    2. Ensure MQTT settings are correct;
-2. Deploy the application
+2. Deploy the application;
-3. Navigate to /
+3. Open `/debug.html` URL in your favorite browser.
+If application was successfully deployed you should see the debug page;
+4. Start the sensor by making a POST HTTP request to `/api/v1/Sensor/Start`.
+You can download API definition from `/swagger/v1/swagger.json` and use API explorer like Swagger-UI or postman to simplify requests submission;
+5. Refresh the debug page;
+6. Adjust the position of your camera using the translations on the debug page;
+7. Start MQTT adapter by making a POST HTTP request to `/api/v1/MQTTAdapter/Start`;
+8. Ensure that sensor started to publish MQTT topics to the server;
+9. If everything is fine, update `StartSensor` and `StartMQTT` settings to _True_ to enable automated start after reboots.
+10. Read the docs below
+# Docs
 ## Concept
 On a high level, application is doing the following actions to find out if someone is present in the room:
 1. Camera captures an image;